pjsousa/FintechCapstone/README.md

 The main focus of the capstone was to create a Nasdaq100 predictor.
 We used Deep Learning with Computer Vision architectures.

 This repository is the main source for the model building.
-We also built a web application the repository for which can be found [here](https://github.com/pjsousa/FintechCapstoneWeb).
+We also built a small [web application](https://capstone.pjsousa.com) to browse some of our predictions.
+The repository for which can be found [here](https://github.com/pjsousa/FintechCapstoneWeb).

 ## Installing our project